-Mix together two tablespoons of honey, 4 tablespoons of nut milk and one capsule of activated charcoal.
+Mix together two tablespoons of honey, 4 tablespoons of nut milk and one-half capsule of activated charcoal.
 If you can't find or don't have activated charcoal, you can substitute two teaspoons of bentonite or rose clay to help gently cleanse the skin.

-The activated charcoal pulls grime and excess oil from the pores.
+When used in small amounts, the activated charcoal pulls grime and excess oil from the pores.
 It's important to avoid the eyes with this mask-as it can be drying.
 After treating for ten minutes, gently wash off with warm water.
 Tone your skin with your favorite toner and follow with a moisturizer.
 Use this mask once a week to help cleanse clogged pores and assist acne-prone skin.

 If making your own mask is not something you have time or interest in doing, it's ok.
 We happen to have a line of beautiful dry masks that you can mix yourself at home, for a home-alone spa night or as a companion to a special-planned pajama party with your besties!